medyll/slot-ui/README.md

 pre-alpha stage

-slotui is a  component library built around svelte and for now, a plce for me to learn svelte
+slotui is a  component library built around svelte and for now, a place for me to learn svelte
 ## Do not try this at home

 ```bash